-Regarding the placebo, we test whether the increase in reported hate crimes can be explained by a general increase in crimes across municipalities in Catalonia.
-For this, we use falsification crimes as a placebo outcome.
+Regarding the first placebo, we choose the above mentioned municipalities as, in the case of the first three, they are the capital of the provinces and, therefore, the most representative.
+In the case of Badalona, we select it because it is geographically close to Barcelona and it is also a big city.
+With this variable definition, we re-estimate equation (3) excluding the observations from the "real" treated group, and get the results shown in table 9, panel (B).
+The estimates of the placebo treated group show a non-statistically significant result for the interaction term.
+This result supports our empirical strategy as we don't expect to find significant differences between (placebo) units and the control group after the attacks.
+With the second placebo, we test whether the increase in reported hate crimes can be explained by a general increase in crimes across municipalities in Catalonia.
+For this, we use falsification crimes as a placebo outcome 18.
 The underlying intuition is that we should not expect a positive significant result in the DD coefficient.
-To formally test this, we re-estimate Eq.
-(3) where the outcome is the natural logarithm of the total number of reported falsification crimes in the police area i, in month m in year t.
-Results are shown in Table 7, panel (B).
+To formally test this, we re-estimate equation (3) where the outcome is the natural logarithm of the total number of reported falsification crimes in the police area i, in month m in year t.
+Results are shown in table 9, panel (C).
 We find a non-significant reduction in this type of crimes.
 This estimate supports our hypothesis of increased hate crimes as a plausible consequence of Islamophobia, rather than a general increase in crimes in affected cities after the attacks.
-With respect to the event study specification, we find one significant coefficient in the very last pre-attacks period, as shown in the appendix in Fig. A5.
+With respect to the event study specification, we find one significant coefficient in the very last pre-attacks periods, as shown in the appendix in table A7.
 However, we must keep in mind that this outcome includes all types of hate crimes.